 Flutamide is a type of anti-androgen that’s used with other medications to treat certain types of prostate cancer.
 Flutamide binds to the androgen receptors in prostate cancer cells, which blocks androgens from binding to the receptors.
 This prevents androgens from encouraging prostate cancer cell growth.

-Spironolactone (Aldactone) is a type of anti-androgen that’s been used for 30 years to treat hormonal acne and excessive body hair.
+Spironolactone (Aldactone) is a type of anti-androgen that’s been used for to treat hormonal acne and excessive body hair.
 People transitioning may take it to reduce masculine traits.
-Although there’s little evidence to support its use, some doctors also prescribe it for female pattern baldness.
+Although there’s little evidence to support its use, also prescribe it for female pattern baldness.

 Cyproterone was one of the first anti-androgens.
-It’s been used with other medications to treat women with PCOS.
-It’s also been shown to decrease testosterone levels and reduce the production of acne-causing oils.
+It’s with other medications to treat women with PCOS.
+It’s also been shown to testosterone levels and the production of acne-causing oils.